-Submission deadline is 17th April 2020 (23.59 CET).
+Submission deadline is 1st May 2020 (23.59 CET).
 Abstracts submitted after the deadline will not be considered.
-Abstracts can be submitted online Please see key dates related to the submission, review, registration and programming process here.
+Abstracts can be submitted online.
+Please see key dates related to the submission, review, registration and programming process here.
 Abstract submissions should be made through the ConfTool system.

 Abstracts not complying with the Abstract Submission Guidelines provided on this page will bounce back before entering the review process and authors will be asked to resubmit.

 - Scientific Abstract (including scientific work to be submitted to the Poster Session);

 - Professional Practice Abstract (including practice contributions submitted to the Poster Session).

 For an Abstract to enter the review process and be considered for presentation during the conference the following guidelines must be adhered to:

 - Length: the overall text length of an Abstract has to be between 650 and 800 words, i.e. excluding title, author names and references (maximum 6 references).